Callee84/sourdough/README.md

 ## Site Structure
 The site contains of five pages - index (loadingpage), recipe, sourdough, contact and a form response page called thanks.
-Consistent though tha pages are the image in the header but with a different heading on all pages.
+Consistent thoughout the pages are the image in the header but with a different on-image-text on all pages.
 As I described at the start the website has a very clean structure.
 As this is mainly a recipe-site it should be av very easy navigated site.

 ##### The landing page (index)
 Is designed as a simple welcome-page.
 Containing a quick welcome-text and an inspirational bread-picture.
 This picture also changes to a more mobilefriendly pic when sized down.
-A link in the text to the reicpe aswell as the sticky navigation.
+A link in the text to the reicpe aswell as the sticky navigation bar.

 ![Screenshot of homepage (index)](assets/images-readme/screen-index.png)